Automatic and effective discovery of quantum kernels: Automatic discovery of quantum kernels

 \subsubsection{Rank of the dynamical Lie algebra}

-The dynamical Lie Algebra (DLA) associated with the quantum transformation $U(\bm{x}) = \prod_{g = 1}^m R_{\alpha_g, \beta_g}^{(p_g, q_g)}(\beta_{j_g} \bm{x}_{k_g})$ forms a vector space over $\CC$ equipped with a bilinear operation, the commutator, denoted by $[\sigma, \eta] = \sigma\eta - \eta\sigma$.
-This vector space is spanned by generators of $U$, which include any $\sigma_{\alpha_g}^{(p_g)} \sigma_{\beta_g}^{(q_g)}$ as well as generators derived through repeated commutation of these elements. \textcite{larocca2022diagnosing} have established that a unitary with an associated DLA of dimensionality $O(\exp(n))$ is highly expressive.
+The dynamical Lie Algebra (DLA) associated with the quantum transformation $U(\bm{x}) = \prod_{g = 1}^m R_{\alpha_g, \beta_g}^{(q_g, q_g')}(b_{j_g} \bm{x}_{k_g})$ forms a vector space over $\CC$ equipped with a bilinear operation, the commutator, denoted by $[\sigma, \eta] = \sigma\eta - \eta\sigma$.
+This vector space is spanned by generators of $U$, which include any $\sigma_{\alpha_g}^{(q_g)} \sigma_{\beta_g}^{(q_g')}$ as well as generators derived through repeated commutation of these elements. \textcite{larocca2022diagnosing} have established that a unitary with an associated DLA of dimensionality $O(\exp(n))$ is highly expressive.
 This criterion is a coarse proxy for expressivity since, when constraining the rotational angles of individual gates, as done when using a bandwidth, it is possible to end up with a unitary that is only mildly expressive but possesses an exponentially sized DLA.
+Note that in the limit case of bandwidth approaching zero, we obtain minimal expressivity.
 Nonetheless, this measure proves extremely valuable, not only for quantifying expressivity but also for assessing the computational complexity of classical simulation.
 In fact, as demonstrated in \cite{somma2006efficient}, a quantum computation with a polynomially-sized DLA can be efficiently simulated on a classical device.
 Our choice to work with generators, rather than explicit gates like CNOT, is motivated by the ease of handling the associated DLA in our approach.

 From an algorithmic perspective, it remains an open problem to determine the rank of a DLA in time polynomial in $n$, in general.
 The iterative approach, which involves repeatedly commuting previously identified generators until reaching a fixed point, becomes exponential in $n$ as there can be $4^{n-1}$ possible generators.
 However, we can approximate this number by establishing an arbitrary threshold $T$ and classifying any unitary as `hard to classically simulate' if its DLA surpasses this rank threshold.